Children's Hospital Colorado

 Why choose a special school for children with medical needs?

 Located at Children's Colorado on Anschutz Medical Campus, the Medical Day Treatment Program provides medical, educational and psychosocial interventions to children and adolescents with chronic medical illnesses.
-This program is designed for students aged 7 to 21 years old who have difficulty functioning in a traditional school environment, either because of their illness or due to psychological reactions to their medical condition.
+This program is designed for students age 7 to 18 who have difficulty functioning in a traditional school environment, either because of their health needs or challenges coping with their medical diagnosis.

 How does our school program work?

-The program schedule is similar to school; it is open Monday through Friday 7:30 a.m. through 2:30 p.m.
-The program's length of stay varies based on individual needs.
-Medical day treatment is helpful for patients making the transition out of the hospital or to stabilize children from the community who are having difficulty with daily activities at home and school.
+The program schedule is similar to school; it's open Monday through Friday, 7:30 a.m. through 2:30 p.m.
+Children stay in the program for as long as they need based on their individual needs.
+Medical day treatment is helpful for kids making the transition out of the hospital or to stabilize children from the community who are having difficulty with daily activities at home and school.

 Specific conditions we treat